 Where would our five-year-old selves be in this world?

 I know mine would be sitting in a garden somewhere looking for insects and small animals because I loved them (and still do).
 Would five-year-old you be supporting the animal cruelty that’s happening?

-It’s not all bad though, I have felt supported at times, through my sister speaking up for me and allowing my veganism to be her voice too and I’ve felt alone, the first six months were awful, I felt attacked and persecuted but I learnt how to deal with it.
-Being vegan for a year I learnt that people attack when they feel vulnerable so If I can give them some knowledge and passion they (most often than not) share some understanding with me.
+It’s not all bad though, I have felt supported at times, through my sister speaking up for me and allowing my veganism to be her voice too. and I’ve felt alone, the first six months were awful, I felt attacked and persecuted but I learnt how to deal with it.
+I learnt that people attack when they feel vulnerable so If I can give them some knowledge and passion they (most often than not) share some understanding with me.
 I’ve felt limited for choice at some bars and food chains and I’ve felt spoilt to choice in others.

 The most important thing I have felt is an overwhelming sadness.
 That I can’t get others to understand how horrendously the animals are being

 treated abused and that they’re not a ‘food’ they’re animals, that have babies and lives they want to live.
 Like I said at the start, Santorini was a huge turning point for me.
 I really felt as though humans were disgusting for treating animals like that.
 When I realised it wasn’t just Santorini, it was the whole world doing it (and abusing them much worse) I felt physically sick to my stomach.

 I won’t ever revert to eating animals.
 I might slip up and use half & half spread on my toast or eat a non-vegan doughnut without realising (I just assume most products are vegan these days) but I won’t ever be a part of the mass-killing of animals.
 If you want to reduce your impact why don’t you try reading some

 If you want to reduce your impact why don’t you try reading some of my previous posts In order they are: